Are Smart Cameras Important Products Under the CRA?

 Smart security cameras are classified as Important Products (Class I) under CRA Annex III.
-What this means for manufacturers, importers, and distributors.
+What this means for manufacturers, importers and distributors.

 In this article